The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Background: Multi-task Encoder-Decoder Decompositions

-The standard \emph{intra-domain} approach is for all task models to share their encoder $f$, and each to have its own task-specific decoder $g_t$.
-This setup was used in the original introduction of MTL \citep{Caruana:1998}, and has been broadly explored in the linear regime \citep{Argyriou:2008, Kang:2011, Kumar:2012}.
-It is also the most common approach in Deep MTL \citep{Huang:2013, Zhang:2014, Dong:2015, Liu:2015, Ranjan:2016, Jaderberg:2016}.
+The standard \emph{intra-domain} approach is for all task models to share their encoder $f$, and each to have its own task-specific decoder $g_t$ (Table~\ref{tab:eqs}a).
+This setup was used in the original introduction of MTL \citep{Caruana:1998}, has been broadly explored in the linear regime \citep{Argyriou:2008, Kang:2011, Kumar:2012}, and is the most common approach in Deep MTL \citep{Huang:2013, Zhang:2014, Dong:2015, Liu:2015, Ranjan:2016, Jaderberg:2016}.
 The main limitation of this approach is that it is limited to sets of tasks that are all drawn from the same domain.
 It also has the risk of the separate decoders doing so much of the learning that there is not much left to be shared, which is why the decoders are usually single affine layers.

-To address the issue of limited sharing, the \emph{task embeddings} approach trains a single encoder $f$ and single decoder $g$, with all task-specific parameters learned in embedding vectors $\z_t$ that semantically characterize each task, and which are fed into the model as additional input \citep{Yang:2014, Bilen:2017, Zintgraf:2019}.
+To address the issue of limited sharing, the \emph{task embeddings} approach trains a single encoder $f$ and single decoder $g$, with all task-specific parameters learned in embedding vectors $\z_t$ that semantically characterize each task, and which are fed into the model as additional input \citep{Yang:2014, Bilen:2017, Zintgraf:2019} (Table~\ref{tab:eqs}b).
 Such methods require that all tasks have the same input and output space, but are flexible in how the embeddings can be used to adapt the model to each task.
 As a result, they can learn tighter connections between tasks than separate decoders, and these relationships can be analyzed by looking at the learned embeddings.

 To exploit regularities across tasks from diverse and disjoint domains, \emph{cross-domain} methods have been introduced.
-Such methods have separate decoders \emph{and} encoders for each domain, and thus include some other method of sharing model parameters across tasks, such as sharing some of their layers \citep{Kaiser:2017} or drawing their parameters from a shared pool \citep{Meyerson:2019}.
+Existing methods address the challenge of disjoint output and input spaces by using separate decoders \emph{and} encoders for each domain (Table~\ref{tab:eqs}c), and thus they require some other method of sharing model parameters across tasks, such as sharing some of their layers \citep{Kaiser:2017, Meyerson:2018} or drawing their parameters from a shared pool \citep{Meyerson:2019}.
 For many datasets, the separate encoder and decoder absorbs too much functionality to share optimally, and their complexity makes it difficult to analyze the relationships between tasks.
+Earlier work prior to deep learning showed that, from an algorithmic learning theory perspective, sharing knowledge across tasks should always be useful \citep{Mahmud:2008, Mahmud:2009}, but the accompanying experiments were limited to learning biases in a decision tree generation process, i.e., the learned models themselves were not shared across tasks.